junxit/us-congress-bills-109/metadata.md

 - 2006-09-06 — Introduced in House
 - 2006-09-06 — Introduced in House
 - 2006-09-06 — Referred to the House Committee on Government Reform.
+- 2006-09-12 — Considered under suspension of the rules. (consideration: CR H6376-6379)
+- 2006-09-12 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+983.
+- 2006-09-12 — Motion to reconsider laid on the table Agreed to without objection.
+- 2006-09-12 — Ms. Ros-Lehtinen moved to suspend the rules and agree to the resolution.
+- 2006-09-12 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR H6376)
+- 2006-09-12 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR H6376)